 Nature Festival 2026: The University of Montpellier Opens Its Doors to the Public on May 22

-On Friday, May 22, 2026, as part of the 20th edition of the Fête de la Nature, the University of Montpellier will host a day of science activities for schoolchildren, followed by an evening event open to the general public focusing on biodiversity, climate change, and the transmission of knowledge.
-Held at several of the university’s iconic locations—the School of Pharmacy, the Botanical Garden, and the Institute of Botany—this event will bring together researchers, faculty members, Professors, students, and staff for activities that blend science, heritage, and science outreach.
+On Friday, May 22, 2026, as part of the 20th edition of the Fête de la Nature, the University of Montpellier will host a day of science activities for schoolchildren, followed by an evening event open to the general public focusing on biodiversity, climate, and the transmission of knowledge.
+Held at several of the university’s iconic locations—the School of Pharmacy, the Jardin des Plantes, and the Institute of Botany—this event will bring together researchers, faculty members, Professors, students, and staff for activities that blend science, heritage, and science outreach.

-In celebration of Nature Day 2026, the University of Montpellier continues its commitment to sharing knowledge and promoting scientific literacy among all members of the public.
+To mark Nature Day 2026, the University of Montpellier is continuing its commitment to sharing knowledge and promoting scientific culture among all audiences.
 Recognized for the excellence of its research in ecology, health, and agronomy, the university is organizing this event as part of its efforts to raise awareness of major contemporary environmental issues.
-Throughout the day, middle school students will be welcomed at several university sites to participate in various workshops and immersive educational tours focused on biodiversity, medicinal plants, and Mediterranean ecosystems.
+Throughout the day, third-cycle students will be welcomed at several university sites to participate in various workshops and immersive educational tours focused on biodiversity, medicinal plants, and Mediterranean ecosystems.

-Among the highlights for school groups, the Montpellier School of Pharmacy will host the “From Plant to Medicine” workshops from 9 a.m. to 4 p.m., designed for upper elementary school students (grades 4–5).
-At the Jardin des Plantes, an educational tour titled “Exploring Biodiversity and Understanding How Living Organisms Adapt to Their Environment, from Yesterday to Today” will also be offered throughout the day.
+Among the highlights offered to school groups, the Montpellier School of Pharmacy will host, from 9 a.m. to 4 p.m., the “From Plants to Medicines” workshops, designed for Cycle 3 students (CM1/CM2).
+At the Jardin des Plantes, an educational tour titled “Exploring Biodiversity and Understanding How Living Organisms Adapt to Their Environment, from the Past to the Present” will also be offered throughout the day.

-A guided tour and a film screening followed by a discussion are on the agenda for the public event
+A guided tour and a film screening followed by a discussion are on the program for the public event this evening

 The evening of May 22 will be the highlight of the event for the general public, featuring two events held at the heart of Montpellier’s scientific heritage.

-From 5:00 p.m. to 6:15 p.m., a guided tour of the Jardin des Plantes in Montpellier will give visitors the opportunity to explore the plant collections of France’s oldest botanical garden, as well as learn about current challenges related to biodiversity conservation and how plants are adapting to climate change.
-The tour is free, but reservations are required, and space is limited.
+From 5:00 p.m. to 6:15 p.m., a guided tour of the Jardin des Plantes in Montpellier will give visitors the opportunity to explore the plant collections of France’s oldest botanical garden, as well as contemporary issues related to biodiversity conservation and how plants are adapting to climate change.
+The tour is free, but reservations are required, subject to availability.

 Practical Information